FullSol/my-training-notes/README.md

 <hr>

 ### Want to contribute?
-Clone the repo and PLEASE make a nee branch
+Clone the repo and PLEASE make a new branch...

 ```
 git checkout -b my-updates-feature-branch